-The Setia Darma Masks & Puppets House is a unique museum with a mission to preserve some of Indonesia’s most colourful heritage items.
-It serves as a great cultural and educational part of tours to central Bali, ideal for families and culture lovers, with its broad collection of items from around the globe.
-The house currently houses over a 1,000 masks and over 4,000 puppets from all over the Indonesian archipelago, Africa, China, Latin America and Europe.
+The Setia Darma House of Mask and Puppets showcases some of Indonesia’s most colourful heritage items.
+A cultural and educational stopover of many tours to central Bali, this unique museum has around 1,300 masks and over 5,000 puppets from all over the Indonesian archipelago, as well as Africa, China, Latin America and Europe.

 - Highlights Of Bali Full-Day Tour

-The second house features Indonesia’s most iconic heritage in puppetry, the leather shadow puppets.
-Made from cured cowhide, these puppets, known as ‘wayang kulit’, are the ones you typically see at temple anniversaries or during ceremonies celebrating Balinese rites of passage, performed by a ‘dalang’ or puppet master at night behind a flickering oil lamp and screen.
-The characters similarly draw from great Hindu epics, and convey words of wisdom and lessons of good conduct to audiences.
-The collection in the third house comprises a rich variety of traditional and usually sacred masks, while the fourth has more contemporary specimens collected from local village craftsmen.
+The 2nd gallery showcases leather shadow puppets, which are made from cured cowhide.
+These puppets, known as wayang kulit, are the ones you typically see at temple anniversaries or during ceremonies on Balinese rites of passage.
+It’s performed by a dalang or puppet master at night behind a flickering oil lamp and screen.
+The characters draw from great Hindu epics and convey words of wisdom and lessons of good conduct.